Mae Ashley Abraham

 Ashley lost its co-founder, Mae Abraham, today.
 But we will never lose Mae’s spirit.
 Nor will we ever lose the determination and grit that she brought, along with Father Martin, to realize their shared vision to establish a treatment center grounded in the principle that every patient is deserving of being treated with dignity and respect.
 We will greatly miss Mae, but we are proud to carry on Mae’s and Father Martin’s legacy of caring and compassion for the sick alcoholic and addict.

-— Jim Denvir, Ashley Board of Directors Chairman
+— Jim Denvir, Chair of the Board of Directors at Ashley

 Mae Ashley Abraham took a dream that she and Father Martin shared and made that dream a reality.
 She took that dream from the incubator, raised it through childhood, adolescence and adulthood, thus creating the miracle of what we now call Ashley Addiction Treatment.
 It is because of Mae, over 45,000 patients and their families have experienced that miracle.

 — Dave Nassef, President & CEO at Ashley